Theresa May urged to 'take back control'

 But is she as tough as she looks?
 Or is Mrs May merely stubborn?
 And cautious?
 And rather indecisive?

-For a prime minister with a reputation for strength, Theresa May's now spending a surprising amount of time being urged behind closed doors in Downing Street to stand up, and face down, the hard-line Brexiteers in her own party.
+For a prime minister who has - or at least, once had - a reputation for strength, Theresa May's now spending a surprising amount of time being urged behind closed doors in Downing Street to stand up, and face down, the hard-line Brexiteers in her own party.

 A stream of Tory MPs have been urging Mrs May to defy the hard-line Brexiteers for the sake of striking compromises to achieve what they're calling a sensible Brexit.
 Three former Cabinet ministers were the latest through the door.
 Amber Rudd, Justine Greening and her former deputy Damian Green.